H1N1 Clinics Held at Local Schools this Saturday

 Durham Symphony’s 2009-2010 Young Artists Competition

-Classical Music, Durham, Music Comments Off
+Classical Music, Durham, Music Comments Off on Durham Symphony’s 2009-2010 Young Artists Competition

 The Durham Symphony will be holding their annual Young Artists Competition at the Durham Arts Council on December 12, 2009.
 Applications are due by November 27, 2009.
 This competition allows classical musicians ages 13-21 to compete to play solo with the Durham Symphony in their 2010 spring concert.
 This will be the Durham Symphony’s first Young Artists concert with their new conductor William Henry Curry.
 If you know of anyone who might be interested in this competition, please send them over to the Durham Symphony website for full details.